ISISComputingGroup/ibex_developers_manual/genie_python-Troubleshooting.md

 ### can read local PVs from instrument but not e.g. `CS:INSTLIST` or accelerator ones like beam current

-In one case this was due to the firewall rule for `A:\python3\python.exe` has been disabled - a process firewall exception is needed to allow it to receive the UDP name query reply
+In one case this was due to the firewall rule for `A:\python3\python.exe` had been disabled - a process firewall exception is needed to allow it to receive the UDP name query reply